riccamper/ARDS_H-CPAP_ML/README.md

 <br>

-## Statements of ethical approval
+## Institutional Review Board Statement
-Our study was approved by the local institution, Vimercate Hospital, ASST Brianza, according to the legal requirements concerning observational studies (Resolution 0000573 27/7/21, Resolution 0000133 22/02/2023).
+Human participants were involved in this research; the study was conducted in accordance with the Declaration of Helsinki.
+Our study was approved by the local institution, Vimercate Hospital, ASST-Brianza, according to the legal requirements concerning observational studies (Resolutions 0000573 27/7/21 and 0000133 22/02/2023).

-The release of the associated dataset received a favorable opinion from the ASST Brianza Ethic Committee.
+## Informed Consent Statement
+Due to the nature of the present observational study and data anonymization, the patients' consent to participate was not required, as declared by the ASST Brianza Ethics Committee.